eternal-red/data-exfiltration/README.md

 # abilities
 powershell.txt can execute multiple powershell commands <br />
-powershell.txt can store the output of previous commands into a variable and use it for future commands
+powershell.txt can store the output of previous commands into a variable and use it for future commands <br />
+powershell.txt can send multiple attachments in one email <br />

 # process
 upon execution JS file opens Powershell <br />